cambridge-collection/cudl-data-processing-xslt/README.md

 Environment variables with the necessary AWS credentials stored in the following variables: `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` and `AWS_SECRET_ACCESS_KEY`.

-All other environment variables necessary for CUDL are stored in `.env`.
+All other environment variables necessary for CUDL are stored in `.env`, such as the source and destination buckets.

 ### Building and running the container